Highlights of Inle Lake (Myanmar)

 This luxury Cambodia & Vietnam tour combines the best attractions of both countries, creating a colourful and action-packed luxury holiday of must-visit sights in the Southeast Asia region.

 Your Cambodia & Vietnam holiday begins in Siem Reap, where you'll discover one of mankind’s greatest architectural achievements, the celebrated temple city of Angkor.
-The journey continues to capital city Phnom Penh, where you'll learn about Cambodia's more recent history, with visits to the opulent Royal Palace as well as the heart-breaking sites of Tuol Sleng Prison Museum and Choeung Ek Killing Fields, which stand as a reminder of the tragic Khmer Rouge period.
+The journey continues to the capital city Phnom Penh, where you'll learn about Cambodia's more recent history, with visits to the opulent Royal Palace as well as the heart-breaking sites of Tuol Sleng Prison Museum and Choeung Ek Killing Fields, which stand as a reminder of the tragic Khmer Rouge period.

 Moving north, you'll visit colourful Hoi An, a UNESCO World Heritage Site of treasures, such as silk and ceramics, as well as a reputation for delicious fresh seafood.
 Then, it's further up to Hanoi, Vietnam's capital, plus a luxury cruise around the limestone karsts and vivid green waters of Ha Long Bay.

 Our bespoke Cambodia & Vietnam trips combine a fantastic mix of Southeast Asian flavours: ancient ruins and skyscraper cities, complex histories and vibrant modern life, enduring traditions and contemporary restaurants and bars.

 Your Cambodia & Vietnam holiday is sure to have you returning to Asia for more.